This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Rockstar / Ninja / Guru"

-๐Ÿšฉ Vague Expectations Signal
+🚩 Vague Expectations Signal

-Vague expectations on the way in become vague feedback in performance reviews โ€” and moving goalposts when it's time to evaluate whether you've earned a promotion or a raise.
-If they can't describe the role in concrete terms in the job posting, they probably can't do it in a performance review either.
+Vague expectations on the way in become vague feedback in reviews and moving goalposts at review time.
+If they can't describe the role in concrete terms in the posting, they won't in a performance review.

 Red Flag 04